jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 At the present moment, this model utilizes statistical arbitrage incorporating these methodologies:
 - Bootstrapping the model with historical data to derive usable strategy parameters
 - Resampling inhomogeneous time series to homogeneous time series
-- Selection of highly-correlated stock pair
+- Selection of highly-correlated tradable pair
-- The ability to short on one stock and long the other.
+- The ability to short one instrument and long the other.
 - Using volatility ratio to detect up or down trend.
 - Fair valuation of security using beta, or the mean over some past interval.
-- One pandas DataFrame to store prices, another one to store indicator values.
+- One pandas DataFrame to store historical prices

-Other functionalities:
+Other functionas:
 - Generate trade signals and place buy/sell market orders based on every incoming tick data.
 - Re-evaluating beta every some interval in seconds.